SeanMcP/seanmcp.com/talks/index.md

 title: Talks
 ---

+Since 2018, I have given conference talks, lightning talks, and lead workshops on all areas of front-end development.
+Here are some topics that I've discussed and links to outlines:

 ## Conferences

-### Connect Tech 2019 - Atlanta, GA

-"React && Accessibility: Creating accessible React applications for everyone"
+- _React && Accessibility: Creating accessible React applications for everyone_ at **Connect Tech 2019** (Atlanta, GA)

 ## Workshops

+- Building a modern React App - Niche
 - [Publishing to npm](./outlines/publishing-to-npm) - Niche
 - What's in a node module? - TSYS